gogins/csound-vst3-opcodes/vst3-opcodes/README.md

 Currently, opening a plugin's editor window from Csound, which is a feature of the vst4cs opcodes, is not supported.
 You can create presets in the plugin's user interface by loading the plugin into a digital audio workstation and saving the preset files to disk.
+Such presets can be loaded by Csound using the VST3 opcodes.

 Also, MIDI outputs or event outputs from VST3 plugins are not supported.
 Only the default event inputs, and the default main audio inputs and outputs, are supported.

 These opcodes are licensed under the terms of the GPLv3 license, which is compatible with both the Steinberg VST3 SDK GPLv3 license and Csound's LGPLv2 license (which allows re-licensing Csound as "any later version of the GPL license").

 The opcodes consist of: